 - Arbortext on Vimeo: Recordings of webinars that cover topics of interest to Arbortext users.
 The complete video archive is free to Arbortext TPC Affinity Group members.

 - The Arbortext ACL Code Archive: Over the years, members of the adepters mailing list found they referred to several historical posts on a regular basis.
 To simplify their own information retrieval and to preserve that knowledge in a neutral location, they created a website pulling the best of the archive out and posting it there.
 If you're going down the ACL road and customizing your Arbortext environment, there's some really good information in the Arbortext ACL Code Archive.
-In 2016, this site moved to the TC Dojo Forums.
-The Adepters Archive is free and open to the public.
-The other forums are not.
+In 2016, this site moved to the TC Dojo Forums, available to Affinity Group members.

 - Arbortext @ PTC Communities: Archives from the long-running Arbortext mailing list, adepters, was moved to the Arbortext forum @ PTC Communities.
 PTC staff and product managers monitor the forums along with many long-time users.
 The earliest messages date from 1996.
 If you have a question, it's a really good resource.

 - Arbortext User Group: The Arbortext User Group has a pretty good presence online.
 There's a forum @ PTC Communities, a LinkedIn group, a Facebook Group, a Meetup Group, and a YouTube channel with copies of recordings from previous meetings.

 Those are the top 5 resources, but I'll add one more resource as a bonus:

 Everything you need to know about Arbortext condensed and explained in one place: Everything Arbortext in One Place by the Arbortext User Group

 This article started as part four of the four-part series.
 Read the complete series: